 The treatment of constipation with any medicinal product is only adjuvant to a healthy lifestyle and diet, for example:

-• Increased intake of fluids and dietary fibre.
+• increased intake of fluids and dietary fibre.

-• Advice on appropriate physical activity
+• advice on appropriate physical activity

 If laxatives are needed every day, or if there is persistent abdominal pain, consult your doctor.

-Contains colouring E110 which may cause allergic reactions.
+Excipients which may cause allergic reactions:

-These capsules should not be taken concurrently with mineral oil.
+Dioctyl should not be taken concurrently with mineral oil.